Geuthur/EVE-Alert-Opensource/README.md

 Optional:

-- Activate Socket System for Clients
+- Activate Socket Server for Broadccast Mode
+- Mute Alarm for Just Broadcast

 ## Client Usage<a name="client"></a>